 - extra sugar and ground cinnamon for coating

-1 Sift together the flour, baking soda, salt, cinnamon, ginger, and cloves.
+1 Whisk together the flour and spices: Vigorously whisk together the flour, baking soda, salt, cinnamon, ginger, and cloves.
 Set aside.

-2 Beat the butter and sugar together in an electric mixer on medium speed until light and fluffy.
+2 Beat butter and sugar, add egg, vanilla, honey: Beat the butter and sugar together in an electric mixer on medium speed until light and fluffy, about 4 minutes.
 Add the honey, egg, and vanilla extract and beat for another minute on medium until well incorporated.
 Be sure to pause halfway through to scrape down the sides and bottom of the bowl.

-3 Slowly mix in the dry ingredients and mix until they are incorporated into the dough and the dough is smooth.
+3 Mix dry ingredients into wet: Slowly add the dry ingredients to the butter sugar mixture and mix until they are incorporated into the dough and the dough is smooth.

-4 Lightly flour a work surface and divide the dough into two equal parts.
+4 Work dough into logs, wrap in plastic, chill: Lightly flour a work surface and divide the dough into two equal parts.
 Lightly roll them out into logs about 2-inches in diameter.
 Place them on pieces of plastic wrap and wrap them up and carefully smooth the logs out.
 Place in the freezer and chill at least 2 hours, preferably overnight.

-7 Bake for 10-13 minutes or until a dark golden-brown.
+9 Bake at 350°F for 10-13 minutes: Bake at 350°F for 10-13 minutes or until a dark golden-brown.
 Be sure to watch them very carefully after 10 minutes as they can burn very quickly.
 The cookies will puff up a bit and remain soft once out of the oven.
 Don't worry as they will become crisp as they cool.
 Allow the cookies to cool on the sheet for a minute before transferring to a wire rack to cool completely.